Lunardy2509/SCARA_5_DOF_Robot/README.md

 This repository contains an **Arduino-based SCARA (Selective Compliance Assembly Robot Arm)** with 5 Degrees of Freedom, designed for educational and competitive use.
 Built from open-source resources, this project has been used as a **prototype** for:

-- 🏆 **KRTMI** (Kontes Robot Tematik Indonesia)
+- 🏆 Kontes Robot Tematik Indonesia (KRTMI)
-- 🏫 University workshops & demonstrations
+- 🏫 University workshops & robotics labs
-- 📷 Computer vision experiments
+- 📷 Computer vision and automation demos

 ---

 ## 🧠 Project Goals

-- Develop a functional 5-DOF robotic arm using low-cost, open-source hardware
+- Develop a working SCARA-type robotic arm with 5 DOF
-- Support learning in mechatronics, embedded programming, and robotics kinematics
+- Introduce students to robotic kinematics, control, and mechatronics
-- Create a base platform for automation tasks and vision-integrated robotics
+- Provide a low-cost platform for learning automation and vision-guided tasks

 ---

 ## 🛠️ Features

-- 🎯 5 Degrees of Freedom robotic arm (SCARA-type)
+- 🎯 5 Degrees of Freedom robotic arm (servo-driven)
-- 🧠 Controlled via Arduino-compatible microcontroller
+- 🧠 Arduino-based control with optional joystick or PC interface
-- ⚙️ Manual or semi-automated movement via joystick/buttons
+- 🧩 Modular 3D-printed frame
-- 🧩 Compatible with computer vision for object sorting or pick-and-place
+- 🛠️ Ready for integration with Python/vision systems
-- 🛠️ Modular and 3D-printable structure
+- 🗂️ Clean code and documentation structure

 ---